harshi-saha/beng183-final-paper/Group_4_Hi-C/final_paper.md

 ---
 ## Additional Resources:

 In summary, this paper discussed genome organization, the Hi-C workflow, and the basics of Hi-C Data Analysis.
 For genome organization, chromosome territories, A/B compartments, TADs, and chromatin loops were discussed.
 Then the workflow of Hi-C was described, and was compared to workflows for 3C and 4C.
-Finally, an overview of hi_C Data Analysis was provided, pertaining to all the units of genome organization discussed in this paper.
+Finally, an overview of Hi-C Data Analysis was provided, pertaining to all the units of genome organization discussed in this paper.

 A visual summary of these topics and their relation to each other can be seen below.